dvannucci/CMPT353FinalProject/README.md

 -07-driver_program.py can be run by: python3 07-driver_program.py : This is the driver program which takes inputs from the user, calculates the optimal real estate location based on the user's preferences, and outputs this data along with a map of the location.

-08-plot_data.py can be run by: python3 08-plot_data.py : outputs the map showing all the amenities of Vancouver and density plots of all the minimum distances of amenities to each locations.
+08-plot_data.py can be run by: python3 08-plot_data.py : outputs the map showing all the amenities of Vancouver and density plots of all the minimum distances of amenities to each location.

 Each values relevant amenities: